felipegutierrez/explore-rpi-C/README.md

 ## Execution

-Execute the command 'make' under the root directory and an executalbe file 'main' will be create at the 'bin' directory.
+Execute the command `make` under the root directory and an executalbe file `main` will be create at the `bin` directory.